Black Rhyme Time

 Cuz it really hurts like hell

-That's how some therapy does feel
+That's how "therapy" can feel

-by scraping, debriding and dicing are
+by gutting, debriding and dicing are

 they cutting off more than they heal?

-That's where poetry has place
+That's where poetry has a place

-to our suffering they give voice
+to our suffering it gives voice

-you can have bearing down and tearing
+you can opt bearing down and tearing

 but know that you have a choice